-This systematic review and meta-analysis reveals that AKI occurs in approximately 24% of trauma patients admitted to the ICU, a population with a majority of relatively young males suffering blunt trauma.
 Among these, most patients have less severe AKI and only 4% have severe AKI.
 Altogether, less than 2% of all trauma patients are treated with RRT.
-Patient related risk factors for post-traumatic AKI are African American descent, high age, chronic hypertension, and diabetes mellitus.
-Risk factors related to the anatomical injury and physiological response are high ISS, abdominal injury, shock, low GCS, high APACHE II or-HH score, and sepsis (Fig. 3).
+Patient-related risk factors for post-traumatic AKI are African American descent, high age, chronic hypertension, and diabetes mellitus.
+Risk factors related to the anatomical injury and physiological response are high ISS, abdominal injury, shock, low GCS, high APACHE II score, and sepsis (Fig. 3).
 Presence of AKI is associated with substantially prolonged ICU and hospital LOS and increased mortality rate that is worsened with the severity of AKI.
 Kidney function seems to recover well in most trauma patients with AKI, but there is a lack of data on the risk of CKD and long-term mortality.
 Notably, none of the studies reported on the economic consequences of post-traumatic AKI.
 Study quality was moderate and heterogeneity was substantial for important outcomes.
-Our findings should be relevant for healthcare providers, users, and policy makers.
+Our findings should be relevant for health-care providers, users, and policymakers.

 A recent multinational study in a mixed ICU population found that 57% of patients experienced AKI according to the KDIGO criteria and that 13.5% were treated with RRT [58].
 In contrast, in our systematic review in trauma patients only, about 24% developed AKI and less than 2% of the total population was treated with RRT.
 Post-traumatic AKI is known to represent only a small proportion of severe AKI in the ICU [59], and the subgroup of trauma patients likely differs from other groups of critically ill patients [1].
-The trauma population in the present meta-analysis was young and few had chronic hypertension or diabetes mellitus; this may have constituted a larger physiological reserve and reduced the incidence of AKI.
-However, the incidence of AKI in many of the studies in this systematic review was probably underreported due to the use of modified AKI criteria.
+The trauma population in the present meta-analysis was young, and few had chronic hypertension or diabetes mellitus; this may have constituted a larger physiological reserve and reduced the incidence of AKI.
+However, the incidence of AKI in many of the studies in this systematic review was probably underreported as a result of the use of modified AKI criteria.

-We quantified the effects of many risk factors for post-traumatic AKI, some patient-related and some dependent on the physical injury and its physiological consequences (Fig. 3).
-From other patient groups it is known that high age, chronic hypertension and diabetes mellitus are risk factors for AKI [58].
+We quantified the effects of many risk factors for posttraumatic AKI, some patient-related and some dependent on the anatomical injury and its physiological consequences (Fig. 3).
+From other patient groups it is known that high age, chronic hypertension, and diabetes mellitus are risk factors for AKI [58].
 In trauma patients a high ISS is a marker of severity [13], while a low GCS score may be associated with hypoventilation and hypoxemia.
 Shock in trauma patients is usually due to severe bleeding, although other reasons may be present.
 In the studies reporting abdominal trauma it is unknown whether direct trauma to the kidneys and/or urinary tract affected kidney function.
 Packing of the abdomen during damage control surgery in severe intra-abdominal or retroperitoneal injuries may also affect kidney function.
 Sepsis in the ICU is known to be a major cause of AKI as it causes both hypoperfusion [60] and inflammatory insult.
-The APACHE score comprises markers of inflammation, respiratory and circulatory instability, and creatinine levels; a high score was associated with AKI.
+The APACHE score comprises markers of inflammation, respiratory and circulatory instability, and creatinine levels; a high APACHE II score was associated with AKI.
 Patients given intravenous contrast agents developed AKI less often [46, 52, 53], but several restrictions apply to this finding.
-Neither contrast type, dose, nor concurrent fluid treatment were specified.
+Neither contrast type, dose, nor concurrent fluid treatment was specified.
 Also, contrast use may have been avoided in patients thought to be of higher risk of AKI [53].